Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Preliminaries

 \section{Preliminaries}

-In this appendix, we provide background knowledge on algebra and algebraic number theory that will be useful in explaining our results.
-All the Lemmas are provided without proofs for the sake of brevity; however, their proofs can be found in standard textbooks, see for example \cite{Hungerford74} \cite{StewardTall} \cite{lang94}.
+In this appendix, we review the literature on lattices, algebra, and algebraic number theory that will be the foundation of this work.
+All the Lemmas are provided without proofs for the sake of brevity; however, their proofs can be found in standard textbooks.
+For details, please see for example \cite{zamir_book,erez04,erez05,Hungerford74,StewardTall,lang94}.